kelvinsjk/mathlify/sites/mathlify-site/src/content/h2-1_h2_learn/02_graphs-and-transformations/01_standard-graphs/03_oblique-asymptotes/01_theory.md

 ## Long division

-Similar to the previous section, long division can be used to find asymptotes (including oblique ones) of improper rational functions.
+Similar to the previous section, we can use long division to find asymptotes (including oblique ones) of improper rational functions.

 For example, ${\displaystyle \frac{3x^2-2x+1}{x-2}}$ can be rewritten as ${\displaystyle 3x+1 + \frac{2}{x-1}}$